Teaching

 Teaching Background and Interests

-• Microeconometrics (Theory, Methods, Applications; including parts that could be stand-alone courses, e.g., Structural Econometric Modeling, Causality in Social Sciences, Program Evaluation, Statistics in Econometrics, etc.)
+- Microeconometrics (Theory, Methods, Applications; including parts that could be stand-alone courses, e.g., Structural Econometric Modeling, Causal and Predictive Inference in Social Sciences, Program Evaluation, Statistics in Econometrics, etc.)

-• Labor Economics (Micro & Macro; including parts that could be taught as stand-alone courses, e.g., Personnel Economics, Economics of Education, Special Labor Markets, Search and Matching in Labor, etc.)
+- Labor Economics (Micro & Macro; including parts that could be taught as stand-alone courses, e.g., Personnel Economics, Economics of Education, Labor Market Network Flows, Search & Matching in Labor Markets, etc.)

 Teaching Experience